 To reduce the possibility of a disengagement, you must be proactive about raising employee morale and taking other steps to boost engagement levels.
 To help you get started, here are some actionable tips.

 When employees do their jobs well, they should be appreciated.
+Sometimes it can be difficult to truly appreciate your workforce until you're aware of the cost of a bad hire.
 Letting them know that you're pleased with their contributions and the work they put in is a good way to do that.
 Employees need to know that their work matters and that the effort they put in is part of what makes your organization successful.

 The best leaders are available, visible and approachable.
 They actively engage with employees, not to check up on work performance, but because they genuinely care about every member of their team.
 They interact with others and take the time to know them on a personal level.